 Based on both research insight and agency guidance, this level of school response is entirely insufficient to adequately respond to the specific hurtful situation and to correct the hostile environment that is supporting the ongoing harm.

-These are key resources I has written related to legal issues and bullying, harassment, and cyberbullying:
+These are resources Nancy has written related to legal issues and bullying, harassment, and cyberbullying:

 - Legal Protections For Bullied and Harassed Students Primer